Frondor/write-better-express-handlers/README.md

 1. Clone the repo
 2. Run `npm install && npm start`
-4. Open the given URL in your browser and point to the `/bad` and `/good` routes
+3. Open the given URL in your browser and point to the `/bad` and `/good` routes

 ## Check the tests

-Both examples has a test case to reproduce each case
+Both examples has a test case to reproduce each case.

+Run the with `npm test`

 - [Bad example](example-bad.js) ([test](example-bad.test.js))
 - [Good example](example-good.js) ([test](example-good.test.js))